-Courses in electronic communication are typically offered through undergraduate diploma and degree programs in communications, broadcasting, audio production and journalism.
+Courses in electronic communication are typically offered through undergraduate degree programs in communications, broadcasting, audio production and journalism.
 These courses may also be offered as part of master's degree programs in fields such as broadcast and electronic communication arts.
 Undergraduate courses generally introduce students to the field's various components, while graduate courses often focus on advanced research projects and seminars.
 Some courses include hands-on practice with sophisticated electronic equipment and/or communications software.

 List of Common Courses

 The history of and current technologies found in electronic media are examined in this foundational class.
 An exploration of the development and consumption of electronic media, the evolution of technology from radio to television and the Internet is explored.
 In addition to historical facts, technical aspects of broadcasting may also be explored.

 Students in this introductory electronic communications class examine the history of electronic technologies used for communications, including the telephone, radio, television and Internet.
 They investigate the political, economic and social atmosphere that spurred the development of these electronic technologies.